lf-edge/eve/CONTRIBUTING.md

 Each commit message includes a subject and a body, separated by an empty line.
 The subject should be a brief summary of the changes, and the body should provide a more detailed explanation.
-The body must start with a capital letter.
 Additionally, each commit message must include a "Signed-off-by" line at the end, certifying that the contributor has the right to submit the patch under the open-source license.
 This line can be automatically added by using the `-s` flag with the `git commit` command.

 Commit messages should follow best practices, including explaining the context of the problem and how it was solved, including in caveats or follow up changes